twixter51/Life-API/README.md

 - Expect constant updates as I am constantly going to improve this API as much as possible, I don't want praise for making this I just

+# Contributions

+- All are welcome, if you want to implement any of the above features I plan on adding please do!